UniversalDependencies/docs/workgroups/comparatives.md

 There are no UD relations designed specifically to mark comparative constructions.
 This page documents what regular UD means are used to analyze these constructions and how they are applied.

+## Equality, Direction and Degree

+* Equality comparison [en]: _The car is as big as mine._
+* Equality comparison [cs]: _To auto je stejně velké jako moje._ “The car is as big as mine.”
+Alternatives: _To auto je tak velké jako moje.
+To auto je velké jako moje._
+* Similarity comparison [cs]: _To auto je podobně velké jako moje._ “The car is similarly big to mine.”
+* Inequality non-scalar comparison [cs]: _To auto je jinak velké než moje._ “The car's size is different from mine.” (lit.
+“The car is differently big than mine.”)
+* Scalar decreasing comparison (inferiority) [cs]: _Loňský model byl méně propracovaný než letošní._ “The last year's model was less elaborated than this year's.”
+* Scalar increasing comparison (superiority) [cs]: _Letošní model je propracovanější než loňský._ “This year's model is more elaborated than last year's.”
+* Superlative [en]: _This is the biggest car of all._
+* Superlative [cs]: _Tohle je největší auto ze všech._ “This is the biggest car of all.”
+* Decreasing superlative [cs]: _Letošní model je nejméně propracovaný za posledních pět let._ “This year's model is the least elaborated of the previous five years.”